- A.I. Is a Crapshoot:

 - Synchronization: They feel each other's pain, so if one of them is incapacitated, the other will immediately do the same.

 - Twin Banter: They will quite often speak in unison and/or finish one another's sentences.

 - Twin Telepathy: They have a telepathic connect, at least in the 80s, that lets them think and feel what the other feels.

 A former dentist who tried to find a way to stop dental pain via brainwave manipulation.
 When he tested his idea on himself, the alteration caused to his mind made him become a madman.
-He soon became Cobra's main scientist after the death of his predecessor Dr Venom, being his main knowledges brainwashing and genetics.
+He soon became Cobra's main scientist after the death of his predecessor Dr. Venom, given his proficiencies with brainwashing and genetics.

 - Bald of Evil: He is bald in every continuity except the live-action films and Renegades.

 - Chronic Backstabbing Disorder: In the comics, his primary concern was keeping his position as The Man Behind the Man.
 When Serpentor was killed in the Cobra Civil War, he immediately ran over to Cobra Commander and started sucking up to him in a bid to become his Evil Chancellor, to the disgust of Joes and Cobras alike.

 - Cloning Blues: He was killed among with many other potential traitors, but he was revived via cloning.